 Because this course focuses on understanding how theories of child and adolescent development are applied in daily practice, you will spend 1-2 hours per week volunteering in a field-based program of your choice.
 You may volunteer in a public or private school classroom, a hospital, or a social work setting-it must be a setting that works with children and/or adolescents.
 You will document your interactions with the youth you encounter and write an analysis that makes connections between and among the theories we discuss in class and your experiences in the field.
 We will discuss procedures for identifying a field site, expectations for gaining permission to volunteer, and requirements for the write-up in class.
 See page 8 for questions to guide your thinking during the observations.
-Use the graphic organizer on page 9 to hold your thinking if you find it useful (not required).
+[Use the graphic organizer on page 13 to hold your thinking if you find it useful (not required).]
+Rubric for this Report is found below the assignment detail.

-3. Presentation (Interview and Implications)-Due Thursday, December 8 in class
+3. Poster Presentation (Interview and Implications)

 In order to emphasize the importance of practically applying the theories and concepts from this class to the real world of children and adolescents, you will prepare a presentation of the major findings from your service learning experience.
-This presentation can be a poster, PowerPoint, or any other creative format, and you will share the work in a Gallery Walk during the 15th week of the course.
+This presentation can be a poster, PowerPoint, or any other creative format, and you will share the work in a Gallery Walk during the last week of the course.
 Your presentation must summarize your findings from the service learning experience and discuss their implications for education, social work, and other human services fields.
+Poster Presentation Rubric below assignment detail